jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 ### Hook Function References

 SquidSpace.js supports "Hook Functions" that extend different classes of functionality.
-For some of these functionality classes the Hook Functions are named, in which case the that name may be referenced in the Module File data to use instead of the native SquidSpace.js functionality for that functionality class.
-There are also unnamed hook functions that are not referenced in the Module File but may invisibly modify SquidSpace.js behavior at runtime or when processing the Module File.
-For more detail on Hook Functions see the (SquidSpace.js API documentation)[squidspace-api.md] and the (SquidSpace.js Hooks documentation)[squidspace-hooks.md].
+For some of these functionality classes the Hook Functions are named, in which case the that Hook Function name may be referenced in the Module File data to use instead of the default SquidSpace.js functionality for that functionality class.

+NOTE: There are also unnamed Hook Functions that are not referenced in the Module File but may invisibly modify SquidSpace.js behavior at runtime or when processing the Module File.
+For more detail on Hook Functions see the [SquidSpace.js API reference](squidspace-api.md) and the [SquidSpace.js Hook Functions documentation](squidspace-hooks.md).

 Examples: